 The resulting waffles were slightly crisp on the outside, fluffy and light on the inside without being gritty.
 I did notice they had a delightfully nutty smell that poured out from my waffle iron as I was cooking them, I’m sure this was from the almonds in the flour mix toasting on the metal.
 The scent didn’t linger long and did not create a heavy almond taste in the final waffle.
 These were great served with whipped butter, maple syrup and a side of fresh fruit.
 The last detail i noticed was after finishing my food.
 These waffles didn’t leave me dragging as you would a traditional starch-heavy brunch.
 Instead, I was satisfied, and energized, ready to take on the rest of my Saturday.
 What a lovely effect!
 I would definitely consider swapping out some of my traditional breakfast treats for this paleo option.

 Great job bob’s red mill! this is a very well balanced flour with no hidden ingredients, which I love.
 I’m looking forward to trying new recipes with it and will update you as I do!
 I would definitely recommend it for your gluten-free paleo baking needs.

-Paleo Waffles with Bob's Red Mill Paleo Baking Flour
+Bob's Red Mill Paleo Waffles

 - 1 cup bob’s red mill paleo baking flour